VikramNori/Vikram-s_Bluestamp_Engineering_Portfolio/index.md

 #This sets up the requests session for sending HTTP GET/POST requests
 requests = adafruit_requests.Session(pool, ssl_context)

+# This prints a status message if ESP isn't connected but is detected
 if esp.status == adafruit_esp32spi.WL_IDLE_STATUS:
-    print("ESP32 found and in idle mode") print("Firmware vers.", esp.firmware_version)
+    print("ESP32 found and in idle mode")
+# This prints the ESP32 firmware version and MAC address
+print("Firmware vers.", esp.firmware_version)
 print("MAC addr:", ":".join("%02X" % byte for byte in esp.MAC_address))

+# This searches for all available WiFi networks and displays them alongside their respective signal strengths
 for ap in esp.scan_networks():
     print("\t%-23s RSSI: %d" % (ap.ssid, ap.rssi))

+# This line of code attempts to connect to the specified WiFi network and automatically retries upon encountering an error
 print("Connecting to AP...")
 while not esp.is_connected:
     try: